grnet/synnefo/docs/cyclades-api-guide.rst

 `Cyclades <cyclades.html>`_ is the compute service developed by `GRNET
 <http://www.grnet.gr>`_ as part of the `synnefo <http://www.synnefo.org>`_
-software, that implements an extension of the `OpenStack Compute API v2
+software.
+Cyclades API started as an extension of the `OpenStack Compute API v2
 <http://docs.openstack.org/api/openstack-compute/2/content>`_.

 This document's goals are:

 * Define the Cyclades/Compute ReST API
-* Clarify the differences between Cyclades and OOS Compute
+* Clarify the differences between Cyclades and OS Compute

-Users and developers who wish to access a synnefo Cyclades service through its ReST API are adviced to use the `kamaki <http://docs.dev.grnet.gr/kamaki>`_ command-line client and associated python library, instead of making direct calls.
+Users and developers who wish to access a Synnefo Cyclades deployment through its ReST API are advised to use the `kamaki <http://docs.dev.grnet.gr/kamaki>`_ command-line client and associated python library, instead of making direct calls.